KetanBasi/Clean-Start-Cut/README.md

 # Clean Start-Cut
-Clean-up Start Menu folder so you can run your program a bit faster instead of opening the folder of the program you want to use.
+Clean-up Start Menu folder.
+This program moves almost every of your app shortcut to Start Menu from the program’s folder.
+You can see the icons of your apps instead of their folder.

+In short:
-*From*: Start Menu >> All Programs >> Program Folder >> Program Shortcut
+* *From*: Start Menu >> All Programs >> Program Folder >> Program Shortcut

-*To*: Start Menu >> All Programs >> Program Shortcut
+* *To*: Start Menu >> All Programs >> Program Shortcut

 ## Python Module
 - os
+    (probably I would remove this and reimplement with shutil)
+- shutil
 - ast
-- configparser
-- itertools
-- shutil
 - sys
 - zipfile
+- itertools
+- configparser
 - fuzzywuzzy (You might want to install it manually)

 Install FuzzyWuzzy: